BOOK NOW WITH OUR FLEXIBLE TRAVEL POLICY

-An archaeological site that can be accessed without a tour.
+An archaeological site that can be accessed without the need of a tour.
 It is located 8 km away from El Calafate, on the shores of Lake Argentino.
-On this site you will be able to observe rock art that dates back approximately 4,000 years.
-This place was used by the ancient inhabitants as a shelter against the Patagonian frosts.
+In this site you will be able to observe cave art that dates back approximately 4,000 years.
+This place was used by the ancient habitants as a shelter against the Patagonian frosts.

 The Museum “100 years playing” and “Evita Perón Museum” has pieces from the 19th and 20th centuries, until the 1970s.
 A permanent exhibition with a 1600m2 structure of emotions, including a Souvenir Shop.
 The toys exhibited, both Argentine and foreign, are recognized and coveted by collectors around the world and, for the most part, appear in international catalogs.